A Two-step Estimating Approach for Heavy-tailed AR Models with Non-zero Median GARCH-type Noises: Introduction

-This paper introduces a two-step inference procedure for model (\ref{eq_1_2}) which encompasses model (\ref{eq_1_1}) as a special case, especially when $\varepsilon_t$ has a non-zero median.
-The main innovations of this paper are three folds:

-\begin{itemize} \item {\it The identification condition.} Let $\tau \in (0,1)$ denote the unknown quantile level and $\theta \in \mathbb{R}^{p+1}$ represent the unknown AR parameter.
-We show that the level $\tau_{0}$ as defined in (\ref{nonzero-median}) and the AR parameter $\theta_{0} = (\mu_0,\phi_{10},\cdots, \phi_{p0})^\top$ are inherently identifiable without requiring any additional conditions, such as the zero-median assumption.
-Specifically, $\tau_{0}$ is the unique quantile level for which the corresponding conditional quantile of $y_{t}$ can be expressed as a linear combination of the covariates, as established in Lemma \ref{lemma_3_1}.
-With this inherent identification, $\tau_{0}$ and $ \theta_{0}$ can be consistently estimated.
-This finding represents a novel contribution and is applicable to the AR model with general dependent noise; see Remarks \ref{remark_3_1}--\ref{remark_3_1_2} for further discussion.
+This paper is to build a two-step procedure to solve this problem.
+The main innovations of this paper are three folds: \begin{itemize} \item {\it Determine the identification condition} under which the level $\tau_{0}$ as defined in (\ref{nonzero-median}) and the AR parameter $\theta_{0} = (\mu_0,\phi_{10},\cdots, \phi_{p0})^\top$ are inherently identifiable without requiring any additional conditions, such as the zero-median assumption.
+Specifically, $\tau_{0}$ is the unique quantile level for which the corresponding conditional quantile of $y_{t}$ can be expressed as a linear combination of the covariates, see Lemma \ref{lemma_3_1}.
+This condition is necessary to estimate $\tau_{0}$ and $ \theta_{0}$ consistently, see Remarks \ref{remark_3_1}--\ref{remark_3_1_2} for further discussion.

-\item {\it The existence of the bias.} The highlight of this work lies in the theoretical justifications on the existence and uniqueness of the bias term, denoted by $\delta_{0}(\tau)$, in the self-weighted quantile regression estimator (SQE) towards the true $\theta_{0}$, for any $\tau \in (0,1)$.
-Notably, the bias is zero if and only if $\tau=\tau_0$; see Theorem \ref{theorem_3_1} for details.
-This result is both innovative and crucial for establishing our inference procedure, and its proof is highly non-trivial; see Remark \ref{remark_3_0_1} for the main challenges.
-When \(\tau \neq \tau_{0}\), almost all existing research on quantile regression assumes the existence and uniqueness of the minimizer $\theta_{0}(\tau):=\theta_{0}+\delta_{0}(\tau)$ within a given compact subset \citep{white2003, angrist2006} or only focuses on the local case \(\tau = \tau_{0} + O(n^{-1/2})\) \citep{escan2010,escan2014}.
-In contrast, Theorem \ref{theorem_3_1} is the first to show that the traditional quantile regression estimator has a unique global minimizer when \(\tau \neq \tau_{0}\) (i.e., under model misspecification).
+\item {\it Justify the existence of the bias function}, denoted by $\delta_{0}(\tau)$, of the self-weighted $\tau$-th quantile regression estimator (SQE), where $\tau \in (0,1)$ denotes the unknown value of $\tau_{0}$; see Theorem \ref{theorem_3_1}.
+This result is crucial to establish our inference procedure.
+Almost all existing research assumes that the quantile regression estimator (QRE) has a unique minimizer \(\theta_0(\tau) := \theta_0 + \delta_0(\tau)\) when \(\tau \neq \tau_0\), and that this minimizer lies within a given compact subset \citep{white2003, angrist2006}.
+Alternatively, some studies assume that \(\tau = \tau_0 + O(n^{-1/2})\) \citep{escan2010,escan2014}.
+Theorem \ref{theorem_3_1} is the first to show that the conventional QRE has a unique global minimizer when \(\tau \neq \tau_{0}\) (i.e., under model misspecification).